hal/elemento/README.md

 So to sum it up here are the steps necessary to create and use an HTML template

 1. Place `data-element` attributes in your HTML markup
-1. Create a public abstract class annotated with `@Templated` which implements `IsElement`
+1. Create an abstract class annotated with `@Templated` which implements `IsElement`
 1. Add a static factory method (name does not matter) which does return the template class and calls the generated constructor `Templated_<YourClassName>`
 1. Run the annotation processor to get rid of compile errors